Academic publishing: Peer review

 Peer review is a central concept for most academic publishing; other scholars in a field must find a work sufficiently high in quality for it to merit publication.
+A group of experts reviews the manuscript regarding its originality, correctness, and relevance.
 A secondary benefit of the process is an indirect guard against plagiarism since reviewers are usually familiar with the sources consulted by the author(s).
 The origins of routine peer review for submissions dates to 1752 when the Royal Society of London took over official responsibility for Philosophical Transactions.
 However, there were some earlier examples.

 While journal editors largely agree the system is essential to quality control in terms of rejecting poor quality work, there have been examples of important results that are turned down by one journal before being taken to others.
 Rena Steinzor wrote:

 Perhaps the most widely recognized failing of peer review is its inability to ensure the identification of high-quality work.
 The list of important scientific papers that were initially rejected by peer-reviewed journals goes back at least as far as the editor of Philosophical Transaction's 1796 rejection of Edward Jenner's report of the first vaccination against smallpox.

 "Confirmatory bias" is the unconscious tendency to accept reports which support the reviewer's views and to downplay those which do not.
 Experimental studies show the problem exists in peer reviewing.

 There are various types of peer review feedback that may be given prior to publication, including but not limited to: